Sunday Morning RE

 Stories, Activities, and Discussions

-In addition, gatherings for middle school students (grades 6 & 7) and Youth Group (grades 8 and up) will take place outside in a socially distant manner on Sunday afternoons.
+In addition, gatherings for Coming of Age students (grades 6 & 7) and Youth Group (grades 8 and up) will take place.
+We will offer OWL this year as well.
 Please take a look at our Weekly Update for more details on all of our activities.

 When we regather we will return to offering Religious Exploration programming for children on Sundays during our 10 a.m. service.
 Children are typically divided into classes by age as follows: